TomSwan/mia-dev/README.txt

 image::screenshot.png[Screenshot, 50%, 50%]

 You can also view the demonstration directly on GitHub.
-Just open [!!!`FIX-ME`!!!-link] index.html file.
+Just open the index.html file.

 // -----------------------------------------------------------------
-=== Building the Demonstrations
+=== Building the Demonstration

-Call on make to rebuild the demonstration:
+After editing the files, call on make to rebuild the demonstration and try out your ideas:

   $ make

-That runs the system make utility on makefile in the current directory.
+That runs the system make utility on Makefile in the current directory.
+Refresh your browser to reload the test.
 To erase generated HTML and backup files, enter:

   $ make clean

-Enter `make` again to regenerate the deleted files.
+Enter `make` again to regenerate.

 // -----------------------------------------------------------------
 === Asciidoctor

-That requires {adoc} to be installed.
-To check, list any gems for it:
+Building the demonstration requires {adoc} to be installed.
+Install the software if necessary by typing:

 ----
-$ gem list asciidoctor
+$ sudo gem install asciidoctor
-asciidoctor (2.0.10, 2.0.9, 1.5.8, 1.5.5)
 ----

-For more information about this demo, see my article *_Menus in AsciiDoc_* at www.tomswan.com.
-It's on the Blog page.